 SBCM uses a long-term investment philosophy and provides individual advice based on each client's risk tolerance.
 For the SBCM Managed Account Program, SBCM occasionally utilizes the research services of third parties to generate model portfolio reports demonstrating results of various asset allocation strategies.
-For the Advisory Referral Program, as well as the Financial Planning Program, SBCM's recommendations will be based on research reports and analysis of performance provided by investment managers and publicly available research and reports regarding investment strategies and programs.
+For the Financial Planning Program, SBCM's recommendations will be based on research reports and analysis of performance provided by investment managers and publicly available research and reports regarding investment strategies and programs.
 Along with the traditional types of investments, SBCM also uses hedge funds, funds of hedge funds, and private equity funds to implement our investment advice.